Speech Pathology Graduate Schools and Universities in the U.S.

 Speech pathology is the study of language disorders.
 Those seeking advanced training can find programs in this field at many graduate schools in the United States.

-How to Select a Speech Pathology Graduate School
+How to Select a Graduate School for Speech Pathology

-First, prospective students should know what level and field of study they're pursuing.
 The minimum educational requirement to work as a speech pathologist is a master's degree, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Graduate schools typically award the Master of Arts in Speech-Language Pathology.
-However, double-majors with coursework in audiology or related fields are also available.
+However, double majors with coursework in audiology or related fields are also available.

-One helpful resource is the website for the American Speech-Language-Hearing Association (ASHA).
-It allows potential students to search through all available speech pathology programs in the nation.
+The American Speech-Language-Hearing Association (ASHA) allows potential students to search through all available speech pathology programs in the nation.
 They can narrow their search by part-time or distance-learning study options, program type, location, financial assistance, accreditation status and more.

 Master's degree programs in speech pathology prepare graduates to obtain certification or licensure in speech pathology.
 When choosing a school for speech pathology, students may want to consider schools that hold accreditation through the Council on Academic Accreditation, because it's necessary to obtain a license in some states.
 Individuals may also want to pursue voluntary Certificate of Clinical Competence certification through ASHA.
 It is a national credential that can help graduates gain employment opportunities.